Make sure someone is always home during the move to answer the moving coordinator’s questions.

 Provide your moving coordinator with your cell phone number(s) for communication on pack and move day.

-Perform a walk-through with your movers to ensure everything has been loaded.
+Perform a walk-through with your advocate to ensure everything has been loaded.
 At the destination, and after the move is completed, perform an inspection of the moving trucks to ensure nothing has been left behind.

 All walkways and driveways must be clear of snow, ice, mud, other hazards, and vehicles.